revature-MyRev/p3backEnd/README.md

 * Creating entity beans for each database table
 * Creating services with database processing methods (CRUD operations)
 * Creating controllers to call services and establish endpoints for front-end communication
-* Starting a Javalin server with routing
+* Starting a Angular server with routing
 * Creating html pages that corresponds to the end-points, along with styling with CSS and Bootstrap.

 ## License